 - I. It is the policy of Louisiana Healthcare Connections that durable medical equipment, orthotics, and prosthetics are medically necessary when the general and applicable equipment-specific criteria in A and B are met: - A. General criteria: Both of the following have been provided to the member/enrollee and/or caregiver, as applicable: - 1.
 Education regarding use of the device, with demonstrated understanding; - 2.
-A trial of the requested device, with demonstrated ability to use it safely and effectively.

-Note: If a medically necessary, lesser cost item exists and will suit the member's/enrollee's medical needs, a higher cost item will be denied.

-Note: If equipment is needed temporarily, it may be more cost effective for Louisiana Healthcare Connections to pay for the rental of the equipment.
-(Please refer to the purchase vs rental section in Background)
+A trial of the requested device, with demonstrated ability to use it safely and effectively. - II.
+It is the policy of Louisiana Healthcare Connections that if a medically necessary, lesser cost item exists and will suit the member/enrollee's medical needs, a higher cost item will be denied. - III.
+It is the policy of Louisiana Healthcare Connections that If equipment is needed temporarily, it may be more cost effective to pay for the rental expenses of the equipment.
+Consideration will be given to the length of time the equipment is needed, to the total rental cost for that period, and the purchase price of the item.
+If the total cost of the rental exceeds the purchase price, the equipment will be purchased, rather than rented.
+For rental reimbursement, the provider cannot charge for features on equipment not medically necessary by the enrollee's condition..
+(Please refer to the purchase vs rental section in Background).